March for Life (January 22)

 Br.
 André was a Holy Cross Brother who spent the majority of his life serving in Montreal.
 He was a humble and obedient man and his life can be said to have been one of prayer, work, faith, and love.
 He had a great devotion to St. Joseph, was associated with thousands of miraculous cures during his life, and was instrumental in the building of the St. Joseph Oratory in Montreal.
 Brother André was canonized a Saint on October 17th, 2010.

 Each year Holy Cross students have the chance to go on pilgrimage to the St. Joseph Oratory.
 In addition to learning about the life of Brother André and praying at his tomb in the crypt of the Oratory, the pilgrimage also includes visiting historic Churches in downtown Montreal, a visit to a Holy Cross Parish in Welland Ontario, and various stops in Toronto which include World Youth Day Sites, the Cathedral, and a tour of Salt and Light Catholic Television.
-Future trips hope to include a visit to the shrine and tomb of Blessed Kateri Tekakwitha (soon to be Saint Kateri).
+Future trips hope to include a visit to the shrine and tomb of Saint Kateri Tekakwitha.